Global Emergency Medicine Fellowship

 Field Work

-Our fellows spend approximately three –to four months abroad per year, working on various projects in resource-limited settings.
-Vanderbilt EM has a long-standing partnership with Georgetown Public Hospital Corporation in Guyana, where fellows spend most of their time abroad.
+Our fellows spend approximately three to four months abroad per year, working on various projects in resource-limited settings.

-Fellows have the opportunity to provide clinical supervision to training EM physicians, provide didactic lectures at weekly conferences, oversee journal club and participate in local projects.
-Fellows have the opportunity to work with the Guyana National EMS System and Critical Care Nursing program.
+Fellows provide clinical supervision to trainee emergency physicians, deliver weekly didactic lectures, lead journal club discussions, and contribute to local projects.
+They also work closely with the Guyana National EMS System and the Critical Care Nursing program, broadening their experience in both education and system-level emergency care.

 Clinical work and teaching responsibilities